See the many stages of this painting here

 The entanglement of storm, fire, flood, chaos, grief and hope 2025

-Earth pigments from Mount Dandenong, charcoal from Montrose, oil pastel frottage, watercolour, gouache and acrylic on Japanese kozo (mulberry) paper
+Earth pigments (Mount Dandenong), charcoal (Montrose), oil pastel frottage, watercolour, gouache and acrylic on Japanese Kozo (mulberry) paper

 2.8m wide x 1.7m high